 The first female pilot takes the reins; Barbara Harmer.
 She flew from the U.K. to JFK in the U.S. later that year.

-7 February 1996
+February 7, 1996

 Trans-Atlantic flight records were about to be broken with the Concorde managing the flight in 172 minutes and 59 seconds.

 August 11, 1999

 2 Concorde’s managed a visually mind-blowing feat of chasing the sun’s total eclipse as they fly in supersonic formation.

-25 July 2000
+July 25, 2000

 This was an awful day in the history of the Concorde.
 On this day in Paris, France, Air France’s Concorde crashes and kills 113 people.

-15 August 2000
+August 15, 2000

-This decision was made that quickly that it even caused one craft to be stopped mid take-off following the craft’s Airworthiness certificate being revoked.
+This decision was made that quickly that it even caused one craft to be stopped mid-take-off following the craft’s Airworthiness certificate being revoked.

-21 January 2001
+January 21, 2001

 A day filled with mixed emotions for many Concorde fans, it was just a short while after their favorite aircraft was knocked from the skies, and yet it was its 25 year anniversary of commercial flight.

-7 November 2001
+November 7, 2001

-The return of the Concorde.
 After a lengthy and very pricey safety improvement drive from the team over at Concorde, the plane hit the skies as a commercial jet once again.

-12 January 2002
+January 12, 2002

-The Paris crash results are in, the French Accident Investigation Bureau say that the cause of the incident was a chunk of rubber, caused by a stray strip of metal puncturing a tire, had shot up into the fuel tank and caused a leak.
+The Paris crash results are in, the French Accident Investigation Bureau says that the cause of the incident was a chunk of rubber, caused by a stray strip of metal puncturing a tire, had shot up into the fuel tank and caused a leak.

-10 April 2003
+April 10, 2003

 Both companies agree to retire the craft after the commercial flight numbers dropped which was in doubt due to the Paris crash.

-31 May 2003
+May 31, 2003

 Air France had their last Concorde flight from JFK to Paris’ Charles De Gaulle Airport.

-10 March 2005
+March 10, 2005

-They of course deny and wrongdoing and say the fire wasn’t caused by the strip itself claiming they made no errors.
+They of course deny any wrongdoing and say the fire wasn’t caused by the strip itself claiming they made no errors.

-6 December 2010
+December 6, 2010

-29 November 2012
+November 29, 2012

 Continental Airlines are in the Versailles appeals court and are deemed to have no criminal responsibility for the Paris crash as there was no link between the strip and the fire.

-7 February 2017
+February 7, 2017

 A joint operation between BA and Airbus engineers, the craft was dragged up the ramp and left to bask in the glory and history of this wonderful plane.

-So there we have it, one of the most awe inspiring crafts of the late 20th century from anywhere in the world dragged through the mud in its final years all down to the existence of a strip of metal and a definitely appalling crash.
+So there we have it, one of the most awe-inspiring crafts of the late 20th century from anywhere in the world dragged through the mud in its final years all down to the existence of a strip of metal and a definitely appalling crash.